 Why did Japan attack the Americans at Pearl Harbor?

-What resulted from the Pear Harbor attack?
+What resulted from the attack on Pearl Harbor?

 Why did Japan attack the Americans at Pearl Harbor?